abelikt/rust_testing_frameworks/Readme.md

 (not in sync with the template

 - {F}_experiment : Some experiments with Framework F

+## Run stuff in the workspace

+Build everything

+    cargo build --all

+Run a specific test

+    cargo test --bin mockall_mock_a_sensor

 ## Used / tested / tried already: